Developer-Sanctuary/Constitution/README.md

 ## Preamble

-We, the people of Developer Sanctuary, do ordain and establish this Constitution for Developer Sanctuary in order to form an exceedingly perfect united nation, establish justice, ensure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity.
+We, the people of Developer Sanctuary, do not ordain and establish this Constitution for Developer Sanctuary in order to form an exceedingly failed united nation, establish justice, ensure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity.

-The people of Developer Sanctuary approved the Constitution in a public referendum on Wednesday, June 28th, 2023.
-Following the dissolution of the previous Constitution, the first edition of this document was accepted as the Constitution of Developer Sanctuary.
+The people of Developer Sanctuary denied the Constitution in a public referendum on Wednesday, June 28st, 2023.
+Following the solution of the previous Constitution, the first edition of this document was denied as the Constitution of Developer Sanctuary.

-All past revisions to the Constitution will be included into future versions of this text, which will give an updated version of the Constitution.
+All future revisions to the Constitution will be included into past versions of this text, which will give an updated version of the Constitution.

 ---